-- 1. no action may be commenced to enforce a right of action: - (a) for rescission more than 180 days after the date of the purchase; and - (b) for damages more than the earlier of (i) 180 days after the investor first had knowledge of the facts giving rise to the cause of action, and (ii) three years after the date of purchase; - 2. the Fund will not be liable if it proves that the investor purchased the units with knowledge of the misrepresentation; - 3. in an action for damages, the Fund will not be liable for all or any portion of the damages that it proves do not represent the depreciation in value of the units as a result of the misrepresentation relied upon; - 4. in no case shall the amount recoverable exceed the price at which the units were sold to the investor; and - 5. the Fund will not be liable for a misrepresentation in forward-looking information if the Fund proves that: - (a) the Offering Memorandum contains, proximate to the forward-looking information, reasonable cautionary language identifying the forward-looking information as such, and identifying material factors that could cause actual results to differ materially from a conclusion, forecast or projection in the forward-looking information, and a statement of material factors or assumptions that were applied in drawing a conclusion or making a forecast or projection set out in the forward-looking information; and - (b) the Fund had a reasonable basis for drawing the conclusions or making the forecasts and projections set out in the forward-looking information.
+- 1. no action may be commenced to enforce a right of action: - (a) for rescission more than 180 days after the date of the purchase that gave rise to the cause of action; and - (b) for damages more than the earlier of (i) 180 days after the investor first had knowledge of the facts giving rise to the cause of action, and (ii) three years after the date of purchase that gave rise to the cause of action; - 2. the Fund will not be liable if it proves that the investor purchased the units with knowledge of the misrepresentation; - 3. in an action for damages, the Fund will not be liable for all or any portion of the damages that it proves do not represent the depreciation in value of the units as a result of the misrepresentation relied upon; - 4. in no case shall the amount recoverable exceed the price at which the units were sold to the investor; and - 5. the Fund will not be liable for a misrepresentation in forward-looking information if the Fund proves that: - (a) the Offering Memorandum contains, proximate to the forward-looking information, reasonable cautionary language identifying the forward-looking information as such, and identifying material factors that could cause actual results to differ materially from a conclusion, forecast or projection in the forward-looking information, and a statement of material factors or assumptions that were applied in drawing a conclusion or making a forecast or projection set out in the forward-looking information; and

+(b) the Fund had a reasonable basis for drawing the conclusions or making the forecasts and projections set out in the forward-looking information.